newrelic/sidecar/README.md

 ```

 You always need to supply at least one IP address or hostname with the
-`-cluster-ip` address.
+`--cluster-ip` address.
 If are running solo, or are the first member, this can
 be your own hostname.
+You may specify the argument multiple times to have
+multiple hosts.
+It is recommended to use more than one when possible.

 Monitoring It
 -------------